-In addition to the guidelines mentioned for one-to-one and one-to-many communication, be sure to consider the following guidelines when accessing websites.
+In addition to the guidelines for one-to-one and one-to-many communication, consider the following guidelines when accessing websites.

-- Remember that all websites belong to someone else.
+- All websites belong to someone.
 The people who pay the bills get to make the rules governing usage.
-Information may be free - or it may not be!
+Information may be free—or it may not be!
 Be sure you check.

-- Do not assume that any information you find online is up-to-date and/or accurate.
-Remember that new technologies allow just about anyone to be a publisher, but not all people have discovered the responsibilities which accompany publishing.
+- Do not assume information online is up-to-date or accurate.
+New technologies allow anyone to be a publisher, but not everyone has discovered the responsibilities which accompany publishing.

-- Remember that unless you are sure that security and authentication technology is in use, that any information you submit to a system is being transmitted over the Internet "in the clear", with no protection from viewing or forgery by unauthorized third-parties.
+- Unless you are sure encryption is in use, assume information is being transmitted over the Internet in the clear, with no protection from viewing or forgery by unauthorized third-parties.

-Vandalism may result in cancellation of privileges and/or criminal prosecution.
-This includes, but is not limited to, hardware abuse, contamination, deletion or reconfiguration of data or degradation of system performance in any way.
+Vandalism may result in cancellation of privileges or criminal prosecution.
+This includes: hardware abuse, contamination, deletion, reconfiguration of data, or degradation of system performance in any way.

 The following Internet uses are strictly prohibited on any La Salle High School equipment (including tablet PCs) or on the La Salle High School network: